Jeanno/neocache/README.md

 ### Performance Highlights

-- **Fastest overall SET operations** - Up to 25% faster than lru-cache for large datasets
+- **Fastest overall SET operations** - Up to 27% faster than lru-cache for large datasets
-- **Best GET performance** - Up to 33% faster than lru-cache and 23% faster than quick-lru for large datasets
+- **Great GET performance** - Up to 7% faster than quick-lru for large datasets
-- **Superior mixed operations** - 14% faster than lru-cache and 14% faster than quick-lru
+- **Superior mixed operations** - 12% faster than lru-cache and 14% faster than quick-lru
-- **Excellent LRU eviction** - 19% faster than lru-cache
+- **Excellent LRU eviction** - 38% faster than lru-cache
-- **Best fixed size cache performance** - 2% faster than quick-lru and 25% faster than lru-cache
 - **Most consistent performance** across all operation sizes from 100K to 10M items
 - **Minimal memory footprint** with excellent GC behavior